Wake Forest Baptist plays key clinical trial role with Moderna COVID-19 vaccine

 Healthcare analysts quoted by The Associated Press said it is possible that both companies are on track to seek Food and Drug Administration permission within weeks for emergency use in the U.S.

-Wake Forest Baptist was among the first 10 Moderna clinical trial participants in the U.S that began July 27.
-It partnered with Javara Research on the clinical trial.
+Wake Forest Baptist was among the first 10 participants in the U.S Moderna trial, which began July 27.
+Wake partnered with Javara Research on the trial.

 "Wake Forest Baptist has had more than 300 volunteers at our site," said Dr. John Sanders, chief of infectious diseases at Wake Forest Baptist and principal investigator of the local trial.